charlesreid1/charlesreid1.github.io/pelican/content/rosalind-04-recursion-part2.md

 ```

-In the last post we'll cover the actual Go implementation
+In the final part, Part 3, of this blog post, we will cover the actual
-of these functions.
+Go implementation of these functions.